Boone County Interagency Committee 2019-2020

-If families, schools or agency staff wish to make an Interagency referral, please contact the Boone County Schools Mental Health Coalition (BCSMHC) Director:
+When families, schools or agency staff wish to make an Interagency Committee referral, please contact the Boone County Schools Mental Health Coalition (BCSMHC) Director to discuss this

-There is no paperwork required to make a referral.
+No paperwork is required to make a referral.

-- The Director contacts the referring party, parents/guardians to complete a referral and gain permission.
+- The Director contacts the referring party and parents/guardians to consult, collects referral information and obtains permission.

 What is the Interagency Committee?

-- The Boone County Interagency Committee is a long-standing, weekly, meeting of representatives from state affiliated agencies that exists to assist families and guardians to learn about and access support options in the community to help families reach the goals they set for themselves.
+- The Boone County Interagency Committee is a long-standing meeting of representatives from state affiliated agencies that exists to assist families and guardians to learn about and access community support options to help families reach the goals they set for themselves.

 - The committee operates to provide a System of Care for youths/families seeking supports for behavioral health concerns.